Elinand of Tiberias: Prince of Galilee

 The circumstances of Elinand's emergence to power are unknown.
-Rheinheimer says, Elinand inherited the principality of Galilee (also known as the lordship of Tiberias) from William I in 1144.
-Mayer argues, Elinand seized Galilee with the support of Melisende of Jerusalem, who had forced William I into exile after the death of her husband, Fulk, King of Jerusalem.
+Rheinheimer says that Elinand inherited the principality of Galilee (also known as the lordship of Tiberias) from William I in 1144.
+Mayer argues that Elinand seized Galilee with the support of Queen Melisende of Jerusalem, who had forced William I into exile after the death of her husband, King Fulk.
 Elinand became one of Melisende's main supporters.

 Imad ad-Din Zengi laid siege to Edessa in late November 1144.
 Along with Manasses of Hierges and Philip of Milly, Eliland was appointed by Melisende to lead a relieve army to the town.
 They did not reach Edessa, because its defenders surrendered before the end of the year.
 Barber proposes that they most probably went to Antioch and participated in Raymond of Antioch's unsuccessful counter-offensive in early 1145.

 Eliland attended the assembly of the commanders of the Second Crusade at Acre on 24 June 1148.
 The commanders decided to attack Damascus.
 The siege of Damascus began on 23 July, but four days later the crusaders abandoned the siege and returned to the kingdom.
 According to gossips which had started to spread among the crusaders during the siege, Mu'in ad-Din Unur, the ruler of Damascus, bribed Elinand.
 Shortly thereafter, Elinand either died, or forfeited Galilee.

 Family

-A royal charter referred to Ermengarde of Ibelin (a sister of Hugh of Ibelin) as Lady of Tiberias in 1155.
+A royal charter referred to Ermengarde, a sister of Hugh of Ibelin, as the lady of Tiberias in 1155.
 Rheinheimer, Sylvia Schein and other historians write that Ermengarde was Elinand's wife.
 They also say that Elinand's successor, William II, and William's heir, Eschiva, were their children.
 On the other hand, Mayer and Peter W. Edbury propose that Ermengarde of Ibelin was the wife of William I of Bures.
 Mayer also says that Elinand was succeeded by William I's nephew, Simon of Bures.